bthate/botlib/README.rst

  > tail -f /var/log/syslog | okcmd udp

-to send the tail output to the IRC channel, send a udp packet to okbot:
+to send the tail output to the IRC channel, send a udp packet to the bot:

 ::